Scale Master Software and Services Agreement

 2.4 Customer Materials.
 Customer is responsible for sending Customer Materials to Scale so Scale can perform the Services.
 Customer represents and warrants (a) that it has the necessary rights, licenses, and permissions to provide the Customer Materials to Scale and (b) that the use of Customer Materials under this Agreement will not violate or infringe the rights of any third party.

 2.5 Restrictions.
-Except as expressly permitted in this Agreement, Customer will not (and will not allow any End User or third party to): (a) reverse engineer, decompile, disassemble, or otherwise attempt to discover the source code or underlying ideas or algorithms of the Software Platform, (b) modify or create derivative works based on the Software Platform, © sell, resell, license, copy, rent, lease, distribute, r time-share the Software Platform or otherwise use the Software Platform for the benefit of a third party, (d) use the Services to create or develop similar or competitive products or services, or for benchmarking or competitive analysis of Scale, (e) remove or alter proprietary notices from the Software Platform, (e) to sell, resell, license, rent, lease, distribute, or time-share the Output to an unaffiliated third party (who is not a customer, partner, licensee, or end-user of Customer's products) or otherwise use the Output for the benefit of an unaffiliated third party, or (f) publish or publicly distribute the Output without the prior written consent of Scale, or (g) use the Services or Output in, or in association with, the operation of any hazardous environments or critical systems that may lead to serious bodily injury or death or cause environmental or property damage.
+Except as expressly permitted in this Agreement, Customer will not (and will not allow any End User or third party to): (a) reverse engineer, decompile, disassemble, or otherwise attempt to discover the source code or underlying ideas or algorithms of the Software Platform, (b) modify or create derivative works based on the Software Platform, (c) sell, resell, license, copy, rent, lease, distribute, time-share the Software Platform or otherwise use the Software Platform for the benefit of a third party, (d) use the Services to create or develop similar or competitive products or services, or for benchmarking or competitive analysis of Scale, (e) remove or alter proprietary notices from the Software Platform, (e) to sell, resell, license, rent, lease, distribute, or time-share the Output to an unaffiliated third party (who is not a customer, partner, licensee, or end-user of Customer's products) or otherwise use the Output for the benefit of an unaffiliated third party, or (f) publish or publicly distribute the Output without the prior written consent of Scale, or (g) use the Services or Output in, or in association with, the operation of any hazardous environments or critical systems that may lead to serious bodily injury or death or cause environmental or property damage.

 2.8 Third-Party Services.
 If Customer uses any third-party services or products with the Software Platform (e.g., Single Sign-On), (a) Scale will not be liable for any act or omission of the third party and (b) Scale does not warrant or support any third-party services or products.